Skip to content

 The nebula is best seen in long-exposure photographs, which capture details that the human eye cannot.

 The nebula NGC 2023 appears about 15 arcminutes northeast of the Horsehead.
 It is one of the largest reflection nebulae in the sky, about 10 arcminutes across.
-It lies at a similar distance as the Horsehead, about 1,300 light-years away.
+It lies at a similar distance to the Horsehead, about 1,300 light-years away.
 The nebula reflects the light of the young hot blue Herbig Ae/Be star HD 37903.
 The region around the reflection nebula is formed of ionized gases and shines as an emission nebula.

 horsehead nebula,ngc 2023

 The wide-field VISTA view includes the glow of the reflection nebula NGC 2023, just below centre, and the ghostly outline of the Horsehead Nebula (Barnard 33) towards the lower right.
-Credit: ESO/J. Emerson/VISTA
+Credit: ESO/J. Emerson/VISTA (CC BY 4.0)

 The best time of the year to observe the Horsehead Nebula and other deep sky objects in Orion is during the month of January, when the constellation is prominent in the evening sky.
 Orion is one of the 15 equatorial constellations, visible from most locations on Earth for at least part of the year.
 It is particularly conspicuous in the evening during the northern hemisphere winter and southern hemisphere summer but can be seen for most of the year at some point in the night.